 have a good technique (and there

-are, as Marchesi once said, only two schools of technique: a good one and a bad one)
+are, as Marchesi once said, only two schools of technique: the good one and the bad one)

 then you can sing anything.
 You don't change the technique - just the

 These courses are aimed at anyone who wants to learn to sing better.

 Whether you sing early music, are a coloratura soprano or prefer folk

 music, then these courses in bel canto are for you.
 Edmund Brownless'

 students in Frankfurt have gone on to careers in Early Music, Oratorio